lambdaclass/aleo_lambda_blockchain/README.md

 * The blockchain nodes run in a peer to peer network where each node contains a Tendermint core and an application process.
 * Tendermint core handles the basic functions of a blockchain: p2p networking, receiving transactions and relying them to peers, running a consensus algorithm to propose and vote for blocks and keeping a ledger of committed transactions.
 * The application tracks application-specific logic and state.
 The state is derived from the transactions seen by the node (in our case, the set of spent and unspent records, and the deployed program certificates).
 The logic includes validating the execution transactions by verifying their proofs.
-* The application is isolated from the outer world and communicates exclusively with the tendermint process through specific hooks of the Application Blockchain Interface (abci).
+* The application is isolated from the outer world and communicates exclusively with the tendermint process through specific hooks of the Application Blockchain Interface (ABCI).
 For example: the `CheckTx` hook is used to validate transactions before putting them in the local mempool and relaying them to the peers, the `DeliverTx` writes application state changes derived from transactions included in a block and the `Commit` hook applies those changes when the block is committed to the ledger.
 * The ABCI application contains two components related to maintaining the state of the blockchain network: The program store and the record store.
 As their names imply, they are in charge of persisting and retrieveing programs that have been committed by users and keeping track of records and their spending status respectively.

 These interactions between tendermint core and the application are depicted below: